 Every month, he would get a stack of magazines from bakery supply companies.
 Each was full of recipes and plenty of tips on how to run a profitable bakery.

 Many think content marketing is a recent development that has its roots in the online world.
 But the fact is that content marketing has been around for hundreds of years.

-- The Locomotive magazine launched by the Hartford Steam Boiler and Inspection Company and now the oldest company magazine published continuously under the same name.
+- The Locomotive magazine launched by the Hartford Steam Boiler and Inspection Company.
+It is now the oldest company magazine published under the same name.

-- Procter and Gamble’s production of radio programs under the banner of several of its brands in the 1930s.
+- Procter and Gamble’s production of radio programs in the 1930s.
 Those radio programs and their sponsorship gave rise to the term “soap opera.”

 Content marketing can take many forms.
 But no matter what form it takes, content marketing has a single purpose:

-- To help you build relationships with your audience by providing them with educational, helpful information that encourages them to take action.
+- Provide your audience with helpful and valuable information that encourages them to act.